 Source: Investopedia

-An asset class is a grouping of investments that exhibit similar characteristics and are subject to the same laws and regulations.
-Asset classes are made up of instruments which often behave similarly to one another in the marketplace.
+are subject to the same laws and regulations.
+Asset classes are made up of instruments that often behave similarly to one another in the marketplace.

 Source: Investopedia